 SSR1 Recommendation 6

-ICANN should publish a document clearly outlining the roles and responsibilities for both the SSAC and RSSAC in order to clearly delineate the activities of the two groups.
+“ICANN should publish a document clearly outlining the roles and responsibilities for both the SSAC and RSSAC in order to clearly delineate the activities of the two groups.
 ICANN should seek consensus for this across both groups, recognizing the history and circumstances of the formation of each.
-ICANN should consider appropriate resourcing for both groups, consistent with the demands placed upon them.
+ICANN should consider appropriate resourcing for both groups, consistent with the demands placed upon them.”

 SSR2 Conclusion: This recommendation is still relevant but was not implemented.
 ICANN org did not achieve the intended effect of making the roles of SSAC and RSSAC clear to all interested parties.